[Source]http://www.cac.gov.cn/2022-01/05/c_1642983962594050.htm Comment Period: Until January 20, 2022

 Article 10: Application providers shall standardize business management conduct, and must not induce user downloads through actions such as false promotions and bundling downloads, or by using illegal and negative information; and they must not rig rankings, rig volume, or control reviews and ratings through either machine or manual methods to create fake traffic.

 Article 11: Applications shall comply with the mandatory requirements of national standards related to cybersecurity.
-When application providers discover that their products and services have security flaws, vulnerabilities, or other risks, they shall immediately adopt remedial measures, and follow provisions to promptly inform users and report to the competent departments.
+When application providers discover that their applications have security flaws, vulnerabilities, or other risks, they shall immediately adopt remedial measures, and follow provisions to promptly inform users and report to the competent departments.

 Article 12: Those carrying out activities handling application data shall perform data security protection obligations, establish and complete systems for managing data security throughout the entire process, employ technical measures and other security measures for ensuring data security and enhancing risk monitoring; they must not endanger national security or the public interest, and must not harm the lawful rights and interests of individuals or organizations.